-Esper is a lightweight Entity System for Python, with a focus on performance.
+esper is a lightweight Entity System (ECS) for Python, with a focus on performance.

-Esper is a lightweight Entity System for Python, with a focus on performance.
+Esper is a lightweight Entity System module for Python, with a focus on performance

 Esper is an MIT licensed Entity System, or, Entity Component System (ECS).
-The design is based on the Entity System concepts outlined by Adam Martin in his blog at T-Machines.org, and others.
-Efforts were made to keep it as lightweight and performant as possible, while handling common use cases.
+The design is based on the Entity System concepts outlined by Adam Martin in his blog at http://t-machine.org/, and others.
+The primary focus is on keeping it as lightweight and performant as possible, while handling common use cases.

 No installation is necessary.
-Esper is a tiny library with no dependencies.
-Simply copy the esper directory into the top level of your project folder, and import esper.
+Esper is a Python package with no dependencies or extensions.
+Simply copy the esper folder into your project folder, and import esper.

 A World is the main point of interaction in Esper.
 After creating a World object, you will use that object to create Entities and assigning Components to them.
 A World is also assigned all of your Processor instances, and handles smoothly running everything with a single call per frame.
 Of course, Entities, Components and Processors can be created and assigned, or deleted while your application is running.

 Components are defined as simple Python classes.
 In keeping with a pure Entity System design philosophy, they should not contain any logic.
 They might have initialization code, but no processing logic whatsoever.
-A simple Component might look like:
+A simple Component can be defined as:

 class Position: def __init__(self, x=0.0, y=0.0): self.x = x self.y = y

 Processors, also commonly known as “Systems”, are where all processing logic is defined and executed.
 All Processors must inherit from the esper.Processor class, and have a method called process.
 Other than that, there are no restrictions.
-All Processors will have access to the World instance, to allow easy querying of Components.
+All Processors will have access to the World instance, which is how you query Components to operate on.
 A simple Processor might look like:

 The first step after importing Esper is to create a World instance.
 You can have a single World instance for your entire game, or you can have a separate instance for each of your game scenes.
 Whatever makes sense for your design.
 Create a World instance like this: